Manitoba

 The Hague Convention

 In May 1993, Canada was one of 66 countries to reach an agreement on The Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (the Hague Convention).
-Canada ratified the Hague Convention in December 1996, and it came into force in Manitoba on April 1, 1997; its provisions are law in Manitoba.
+Canada ratified the Hague Convention in December 1996, and it came into force in Manitoba on April 1, 1997.
+Its provisions are law in Manitoba.

 The Hague Convention establishes co-operation between the countries of origin of children in need of adoption and their receiving countries to protect the child's best interests.
 The objective is to prevent abuses such as the abduction, sale of, or trafficking in children or any other improper financial gains.
 It also ensures proper consent to the adoption, allows for the child's transfer, and establishes the adopted child's status in the receiving country.

 The Hague Convention applies only when the child to be adopted lives in a country that has signed the Convention, and when the prospective adoptive parents live in a province or territory, such as Manitoba, that has also implemented the Convention.
-(View a list of the participating countries and provinces).